cloudpilot-emu/cloudpilot-emu/README.md

 tab completion, and there is a `help` command that provides further documentation.

+Networking is supported in the native app both natively and via the proxy.
+For proxy support, the app needs to be built against libcurl 8.0.0 or newer, and libcurl needs to be configured with websocket support.

 The native app can be built and run on MacOS, Linux and on the WSL for Windows.
 Please see below for build instructions.
 Once built, the app can be started from the command line by supplying a session image or a ROM file